-Phase-coherent distributed acoustic data (iDAS™) captured during the life of well provides operators with rapid feedback concerning the highest producing stages.
+Phase-coherent distributed acoustic data (iDAS™) together with the highest resolution temperature data (ULTIMA™ DTS, XT-DTS™ ) captured during the initial production provides operators with rapid feedback concerning the highest producing stages.

 Flowback following stimulation is accompanied by a broad range of mechanical effects, many of which can be measured easily using Silixa’s advanced distributed sensing technology.
 Warmback dynamics impart low frequency strain onto the fibre, leading to signals which can be made visible owing to Silixa’s uniquely stable optoelectronics architecture.
 Highly producing perforations generate noise which can be measured and evaluated to reveal information relating to the magnitude and physical nature of the flowback fluid.